-The rear view monitor system assists the driver by displaying guide lines and an image of the view behind the vehicle while backing up, for example while parking.
+The rear view monitor system assists the driver by displaying an image of the view behind the vehicle with fixed guide lines on the screen while backing up, for example while parking.

 The screen illustrations used in this text are intended as examples, and may differ from the image that is actually displayed on the screen.